Oatman’s “Wild” Burros

 There are two main roads linking Oatman to State Highway 95.
 One is paved and the other is a dirt road leading to Bullhead City about 25 miles away.
 The dirt road is in fairly good condition and is certainly a pleasurable egress from Oatman.
 The scenery along this route is excellent and will really make you feel like you’re back in the untamed days of the old west.

 You can see the old mine tailing piles and a fascinating variety of desert vegetation and rock formations.
-We always like to stop along the road and enjoy the sights, the smells and the silence of the open desert.
-Most of today's cars would have little trouble on this road when it is dry.
+Most of today’s cars would have little trouble on this road when it is dry.
 Your cellular phone will probably work most of the way, too.